coderdj/redax/docs/index.md

 # redax Docs
 D. Coderre, D. Masson, 24.
 January 2020

+NOTE: this version of the documentation is no longer maintained, please refer to the latest copy via the [AxFoundation](https://https://axfoundation.github.io/redax/)

 ## Brief

 Redax is a DAQ readout code based on CAEN electronics.